Statute Law (Repeals) Act 1995

 The Statute Law (Repeals) Act 1995 (c.
 44) is an act of the Parliament of the United Kingdom.

+Background

-It implemented recommendations contained in the fifteenth report on statute law revision, by the Law Commission and the Scottish Law Commission.
+The act implemented recommendations contained in the fifteenth report on statute law revision, by the Law Commission and the Scottish Law Commission.

-Schedule 2 - Consequential and connected provisions
+Provisions

+Repealed enactments

+Section 1(1) of the act repealed 481 enactments, listed in schedule 1 to the act, which is divided into six parts.